gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

 Audience is developers that are using the Gradle daemon.

+### Implementation plan

 - Review and update performance tests to measure this and lock in improvements.
     - Incremental build for large Java project
     - Incremental build for project with large dependency graph
-- Profile to validate the following plan.
+- Profile test builds and use results to select improvements to implement

 ### Potential improvements

 Up-to-date checks